vasanthgx/review1/README.md

 ![alt text](https://github.com/vasanthgx/review1/blob/main/images/lp7.png)

 ## Optimization
-The optimization problem in Equation 1 can be solved iteratively as in.
+The optimization problem can be solved iteratively.
 Alternatively, it can be solved as a linear system of equations, which is the approach the authors chose.
-After differentiation of Equation 1 the authors obtain an optimal solution for X, which the authors solve as a system of linear equations: In the implementation the authors use the Conjugate Gradient method, with preconditioning, and achieve very fast convergence.
+After differentiation  the authors obtain an optimal solution for X, which the authors solve as a system of linear equations: In the implementation the authors use the Conjugate Gradient method, with preconditioning, and achieve very fast convergence.
 Since the diffusion properties of the foreground and background of different images may vary, the authors consider separate segmentations for the detected foreground only-areas and background-only areas, respectively
 This is done since the segmentation with respect to one of them could be good but not with respect to the other and combining the results of foreground and background segmentations produces more coherent segmentation and takes advantage of their complementary functions.
 The bottom right image shows the solution of the Laplacian propagation, given the initial regions.